brown-ccv/honeycomb-docs/README.md

 To edit files for the current version, update the files under the `docs` directory.
 To edit the files in a previous version, edit the files from `versioned_docs/<you version>`.

-1. To add a new version, make sure that the new version content is finalized in the `docs` directory, then run:
+1. To add a new version, make sure that the old version content is finalized in the `docs` directory, then run:

     ```console
-    npm run docusaurus docs:version <version number>
+    npm run docusaurus docs:version <old version number>
     ```

-2. Update `versions.json` to include the new version (make sure "current" is first in the array)
+2. Update `docusaurus.config.js` to set the current version's label to the new version
-3. Update `docusaurus.config.js` to set the current version's label to the new version
+3. Update `versions.json` to include the old version (keep "current" as the first element of the array)

 > **WARNING**: If you are editing the docs with the intention of upgrades corresponding to a new major version, please generate the past version before editing the `/docs` folder